-Commercial drone pilots who have decided to set up aerial drone services in Las Vegas or any part of the country, should know there are certain tools one must have to prepare either against unforeseen circumstances or for better service delivery to new and returning clients.
+Commercial drone pilots who have decided to set up aerial drone services in Las Vegas or any part of the country should know there are certain tools one must have to prepare either against unforeseen circumstances or for better service delivery to new and returning clients.

-Many companies or individuals hire drone pilots for work in real estate, construction or even recreational purposes regardless of what the nature of the job is, here are some tools needed by commercial drone pilots at all times;
+Many companies or individuals hire drone pilots for work in real estate, construction or even recreational purposes regardless of the nature of the job is, here are some tools needed by commercial drone pilots at all times;

 1. Storage Devices

 Every aerial photographer makes an investment in the right micro SD card for short term storage of data and external hard drives as long term storage devices.

 SD cards are useful for storing images or video footages when on the field, but for future references, external hard drives provide the safety of client footage in the long term.

 Companies that provide aerial services always invest in bag packs where drone equipment are kept.
 Bag-Packs should be portable, functional and look professional as it would aid the transport of equipment across longer distances for longer hours.

 Drone service providers in Las Vegas and its environs agree having the right set of lights is crucial during operations.
 Proper lightening, especially at night, gives proper illumination required for a clear footage.